When a dog does exactly what you ask, with a happy face and a wagging tail, it’s simply the best feeling!

 If you add increased duration to the sit, you are adding two factors at once.
 Distance and duration together.

 If you then also add a visitor into the equation, you have added a distraction to the task too.
 Distance, duration, and distraction, all increased at once is a recipe for disaster.

 If you do this on a regular basis, the chances are you are struggling with your training.

 You can turn this around by setting up a recipe for success.

 All you need to do, is take each of your three Ds and add them one at a time, before putting them all together.
 Let’s take a closer look at each of them.

 Generally speaking, your influence over your dog diminishes as the distance between the two of you increases.

-In the past this was though to be simply a case of disobedience.
+In the past this was thought to be simply a case of disobedience.
 Or the dog ‘choosing’ to be naughty.

 We now know this is not true, as dogs can easily be taught to perform at increasing distances from their handler, provided that these distances are increased in sufficiently small steps.

-Some behaviours have no duration.
+Some behaviors have no duration.
 A jump, or a turn are actions that run through from start to finish.